mercari/mercari-engineering-ladder/en/MG1.md

 ## Teamwork
-Explains their ideas and opinions to other members clearly and respectfully.
+Explains their ideas and opinions to other members in a manner that's respectful and easy to understand.

-Explains that praise and feedback are useful when delivered in a kind manner.
+Understands and explains the usefulness of delivering praise and feedback in a polite manner.

 Listens to others and makes their best effort to understand them, in order to build strong relationships with their teammates and manager.